Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Experiments

-Regarding the defense model architecture, we use 4-layer CNNs (2 convolutional layers and 2 fully connected layers) for MNIST and Fashion-MNIST.
-For CIFAR-10, a 9-layer CNN (6 convolutional layers and 3 fully connected layers) model is used.
-The detailed designs are illustrated in the Appendix.
-The training is performed using SGD optimizer with fixed learning rate of $0.01$ and momentum of value $0.9$.
-Total number of clients is 100 and the fraction of clients that are sampled to perform training is set as $F=0.1$; the asymmetrically transmitted data is randomly sampled and has the size of $n_s=64$; the local batch size $B$ of each client is $64$, and the local training epochs $E$ of each client are $50, 50, 10$ for the three data sets respectively.
-We empirically demonstrate that these hyper-parameter settings are preferable in terms of both training accuracy and robustness.
-Please see the details in Fig.~\ref{fig_num_share1} - Fig.~\ref{fig_localEpoch3} in the Appendix.
-For the adversarial training of the clients, the perturbed examples are generated by poisoning the training set using our proposed BV-FGSM attack algorithm.
-To evaluate the robustness of our decentralized learning algorithm against existing adversarial attacks, except for the clean model training, we perform FGSM~\cite{goodfellow2014explaining}, 10-step PGD~\cite{kurakin2016adversarial}, and 20-step PGD~\cite{kurakin2016adversarial} towards the aggregated server model on the test set $\mathcal{D}_{test}$.
-Following~\cite{goodfellow2014explaining, defense_quanquangu}, the maximum perturbations allowed are $\epsilon=0.3$ for MNIST and Fashion-MNIST, and $\epsilon=\frac{8}{255}$ for CIFAR-10.
-For IID sampling, the data is first shuffled and partitioned into 100 parts for 100 clients respectively; For non-IID setting, data is divided into 200 shards based on sorted example labels, then assigns each client with 2 shards.
-In such case, each client will have data with at most two classes.
+For {\tt \model} framework, we use a 4-layer CNN model for MNIST and Fashion-MNIST, and VGG9 architecture for CIFAR-10 and CIFAR-100.
+The training is performed using the SGD optimizer with a fixed learning rate of $0.01$ and momentum of value $0.9$.
+The trade-off coefficient between bias and variance is set to $\lambda=0.01$ for all experiments.
+All hyper-parameters of federated learning are presented in Table~\ref{setting:federated_learning}.
+We empirically demonstrate that these hyper-parameter settings are preferable in terms of both training accuracy and robustness (see the details of Fig.~\ref{fig:numShare} - Fig.~\ref{fig:localepoch} in Subsection~\ref{sec:Parameter_Analysis}).
+To demonstrate the robustness of our {\tt \model} framework, we evaluate the deployed server model on the test set $\mathcal{D}_{test}$ against adversarial attacks FGSM~\citep{goodfellow2014explaining}, PGD~\citep{madry2018towards} with 10 and 20 steps (i.e., PGD-10, PGD-20).
+Following~\citep{tramer2018ensemble, defense_quanquangu}, the maximum perturbations allowed are $\epsilon=0.3$ on MNIST and Fashion-MNIST, and $\epsilon=\frac{16}{255}$ on CIFAR-10 and CIFAR-100 for both threat and defense models.